Why Research Your Landlord?

 Frequently Asked Questions

 Not in the traditional sense (criminal records, credit).
-But you can research their building's violation history, complaint records, and lawsuit history — which tells you more about how they treat tenants anyway.
+But you can research their building's violation history on HPD Online, complaint records via 311, lawsuit history in housing court, and ownership structure through ACRIS.
+These public records tell you more about how they treat tenants than a credit score ever would.

 LLCs are legal and common for liability protection.
-Google the LLC name to find who is behind it.
+Google the LLC name to find the principals.
 You can also search ACRIS for the registered agent's name.
-Some LLCs are run by professional management companies (often fine); others are used to obscure accountability (potential red flag).
+Some LLCs are professional management companies (generally fine), while others are used to obscure accountability from problem landlords.

-Context matters.
-Older buildings naturally accumulate more violations over time.
-Focus on: (1) open violations, especially Class C; (2) patterns of the same issues recurring; (3) how quickly violations get resolved.
+Context matters — older buildings naturally accumulate more history.
+Focus on: (1) open violations, especially Class C (immediately hazardous), (2) patterns of the same issues recurring year after year, and (3) how quickly violations get resolved.
 A building with 5 violations closed within 30 days is better than one with 2 violations open for 6 months.

-Weigh the risks.
+Weigh the risks carefully.
 Minor issues in an otherwise good building may be acceptable.
-Chronic heat problems or multiple Class C violations are not.
-You can also use what you find as negotiating leverage — ask for a shorter lease term or rent reduction if there are documented issues.
+Chronic heat problems or multiple Class C violations are dealbreakers.
+You can use documented issues as negotiating leverage — ask for a shorter lease term or rent reduction.

 The Bottom Line